mc51/Clipster-Desktop-Py/README.md

 Easy, secure, open source.
 Supports Android, Linux, MacOS and Windows.

+You can use the web front-end of the public server at [https://clipster.cc](https://clipster.cc).
 For the Android client see [Clipster-Android](https://github.com/mc51/Clipster-Android).
 To run your own server check [Clipster-Server](https://github.com/mc51/Clipster-Server).